 - Ink Business Preferred℠ Credit Card – Redeem points for 1.25¢ per point for travel through Ultimate Rewards

-The Freedom Unlimited and Ink Business Unlimited earn the equivalent of 1.5¢ per dollar spent across the board, but if you pair them with any of the three cards above you can combine those rewards and redeem them as you would points earned on the higher tier card.
+The Freedom Unlimited and Ink Business Unlimited have the highest earn rate on non-bonus spending if you're collecting Ultimate Rewards, but if you pair them with any of the three cards above you can combine those rewards and redeem them as you would points earned on the higher tier card.
 Plus, transfer points to one of Chase's 12 transfer partners, and you can achieve much greater returns!
 As the Unlimited cards charge no annual fee, you're essentially adding half a point per dollar in earning capacity to your everyday spend, without adding any additional cost.

 - The Amex EveryDay® Preferred Credit Card from American Express

 While the Amex EveryDay Preferred only earns one MR point per dollar spent on non-bonus category spend, if you make a minimum 30 transactions in a month you get a 50% bonus, so the card earns an effective 1.5 points per dollar if you meet the criteria.
-The Blue Business Plus is the latest business card from Amex and earns Earn 2X Membership Rewards® points on everyday business purchases such as office supplies or client dinners (applies to first $50,000 spent each year, then 1X).
+The Blue Business Plus is an Amex business card and earns 2X Membership Rewards points on everyday business purchases such as office supplies or client dinners (applies to first $50,000 spent each year, then 1X).
 The latest card to join Amex's lineup of rewards cards is the Blue Business Cash which earns a solid 2% cash back on all eligible purchases on up to $50,000 per calendar year, then 1%.

 Membership Rewards are a highly flexible rewards currency and include airline partners ANA, Air France/KLM, and Singapore as transfer options.
 Those 30 transactions don't have to be of any specific dollar value; yes, even your daily cup of coffee counts.

-The ThankYou Premier earns standard Earn 1 point per dollar on everyday spend.
+The Citi Premier earns a standard 1 point per dollar on everyday spend.
 Points can be redeemed for 1.25¢ per point through the ThankYou Travel Center, and potentially much more when you transfer points out to Citi’s airline and hotel partners.
-ThankYou Rewards lags behind the other three flexible currencies in the value of its US transfer list, but they are a fantastic option if you live in the Asia/Pacific.
+ThankYou Rewards lags behind the other three flexible currencies in the value of its US transfer list, but they are a fantastic option for flying in the Asia/Pacific region.

 The Arrival Plus earns a solid 2X miles on all purchases, and miles are worth a penny apiece when redeemed for travel expenses over $100.
 Cardholders also get 5% miles back every time you redeem points, so in reality, you earn 2.1 points for every dollar spent.
 Note that Barclaycard Miles can be redeemed against any $100+ expense that codes as travel which includes hostels, campgrounds, and airline taxes & fees, making it a fantastic card for travelers that like to get off the beaten track.
 The $100 minimum threshold equates to a minimum of 10,000 miles per redemption.